amorychambers/ci-ms4-django/README.md

 Validated with the W3C Markup Validation Service

-As I have used templating and jinja2 code in the HTML file, it was not possible to validate them by file upload.
-In order to validate these pages, I have opened the page whilst logged in to the site, copied the fully loaded page's source code, and pasted it into the HTML validator.
+As I have used templating and jinja2 code in the HTML files, it was not possible to validate them by file upload.
+In order to validate these pages, I have opened the page, copied the fully loaded page's source code, and pasted it into the HTML validator.

 cart/cart.html - No errors listed